 Centennial Lake

 Centennial Lake is another excellent fishing spot in Maryland.
 Nestled between Columbia, Ellicott City, and Clarksville, Centennial Lake is a 50-acre man-made reservoir ideal for shore fishing.
-Here, you can get plenty of rainbow trout and largemouth bass while also having the chance to land channel catfish, tiger musky, pumpkinseed sunfish, and bluegill.
-Note that there is a wildlife sanctuary at the west edge of the lake, meaning you cannot fish beyond the markers that show the boundary.
+You can get plenty of rainbow trout and largemouth bass while also having the chance to land channel catfish, tiger musky, pumpkinseed sunfish, and bluegill.
+There is a wildlife sanctuary at the west edge of the lake, so you cannot fish beyond the markers that show the boundary.

 Patapsco River